Kaylyn Kyle: Post-soccer career

 Kyle became a broadcaster for TSN in 2017.
 She hit the headlines in June 2019 when she stated that Canada's rivals the US should not have celebrated whilst scoring the last few of their goals during the 13–0 defeat of Thailand during the Women's World Cup of that year.
 Kyle hosts for BeIN Sports regularly.
 She also serves as an analyst for broadcasts on the network.
 In 2020, she was announced to be the sideline reporter for Inter Miami CF.

 Kyle joined the Apple TV MLS Season Pass broadcasting team for the 2023 season.
+She announced on August 12, 2026 that she was leaving Apple TV and MLS.

 Kyle announced on December 21, 2023 that she had become a brand ambassador for Can-i Wellness oral spray supplements.

 Personal life

 She married Harrison Heath in 2017.
 They welcomed their first child in June 2018, Hayden Jack Heath.